THE LIVING COMPOSERS PROJECT

 Gradual edge, cello, organ, 2011

-Streams (Slow Summer Stay I), 2 clarinets (both + bass clarinet), bassoon, guitar, viola, cello, piano, percussion, 2012 (may be performed simultaneously with Lakes [Slow Summer Stay II] as Upstream [Slow Summer Stay III])
+Slow Summer Stay I: Streams, 2 clarinets (both + bass clarinet), bassoon, guitar, viola, cello, piano, percussion, 2012 (may be performed simultaneously with Slow Summer Stay II: Lakes as Slow Summer Stay III: Upstream)

-Lakes (Slow Summer Stay II), 2 clarinets (both + bass clarinet), bassoon, guitar, viola, cello, piano, percussion, 2012 (may be performed simultaneously with Streams [Slow Summer Stay I] as Upstream [Slow Summer Stay III])
+Slow Summer Stay II: Lakes, 2 clarinets (both + bass clarinet), bassoon, guitar, viola, cello, piano, percussion, 2012 (may be performed simultaneously with Slow Summer Stay I: Streams as Slow Summer Stay III: Upstream)

 CHORAL: